-The brake assembly both for original and non-original replacement brake systems shall be tested on the test stand using the test wheel load corresponding to the brake emissions family parent as described in paragraph 8.1.1. (when the family parent is a pure ICE vehicle) or in paragraph 8.1.2. (when the family parent is a NOVC-HEV, OVC-HEV, or PEV) of this UN GTR.
+The brake assembly of original, original replacement, non-original replacement, and identical brake systems shall be tested on the test stand using the test wheel load corresponding to the brake emissions family parent as described in paragraph 8.1.1. (when the family parent is a pure ICE vehicle) or in paragraph 8.1.2. (when the family parent is a NOVC-HEV, OVC-HEV, or PEV) of this UN GTR.

-Original and non-original replacement brake parts (discs, pads, drums, shoes) shall be tested on the test stand coupled with the corresponding original brake part (e.g. an original brake pad shall be used to test a replacement brake disc).
+Original, original replacement, non-original replacement, and identical brake parts (discs, pads, drums, shoes) shall be tested on the test stand coupled with the corresponding original brake part (e.g. an original brake pad shall be used to test a replacement brake disc).
 The test wheel load that corresponds to the brake emissions family parent as described in paragraphs 8.1.1. and 8.1.2. of this UN GTR shall be applied.